practicalli/neovim/termux/setup.md

 The defaults are suitable for the majority of uses, although you may wish to consider:

+* `fullscreen` set to `true` to us the whole screen, hiding Android menu bars, etc.
-* `hide-soft-keyboard-on-startup` set to true if always using a physical keyboard or to have more screen space by default
+* `hide-soft-keyboard-on-startup` set to `true` if always using a physical keyboard
-* `default-working-directory` to save files in an alternative location, e.g. SD storage
+* `default-working-directory` to save files user files and directories in an alternative location,

+> If swiping from left edge of the screen is already taken, set key bindings for creating a new termux session, naming a session and switching between sessions.
+Alternatively, use byobu to create and switch between its tabs for multiple terminal sessions.

 ## Set Color Scheme and Font

-If the Termux:Styling plug was installed via F-Droid, then Termux colors and fonts can be customised easily.
+The Termux:Styling plug provides menus for selecting terminal color scheme and font to use

-Press and hold on the Termux screen to show the copy/paste menu and select the **Style** menu.
+Press and hold on the Termux screen to show the context menu and select the **Style** menu.
 On smaller screens select **More > Style**

+> If Termux:Styling plugin was not installed, a prompt will display asking if the plugin should be installed

 A menu appears with **Choose Color** and **Choose Font**

 Select **Choose Color** to select from the available list of colour schemes, e.g. Gruvbox Dark or Gruvbox Light

+`~/.termux/colors.properties` file is added when selecting a colour scheme, defining Hex colors from the theme selected.

 Select **Choose Font** to select from the available fonts, e.g. FiraCode or Ubuntu

+`~/.termux/font.ttf` font file is added when selecting a font.